ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Methodology

-2) Scenario 2 corresponds to an alternative data generation strategy proposed by \citet{zellinger23}.
+2) Scenario 2 corresponds to an alternative data generation strategy proposed by Zellinger and Buhlmann \cite{zellinger23}.
 We used this strategy when no values of \(\alpha\) were satisfying the desired ARI conditions for a given parameter configuration.
 Instead of considering the cluster separation parameter \(\alpha\), the procedure of Zellinger and Buhlmann relies on a richer set of parameters, including cluster overlap, aspect ratio, radius ratio, cluster distribution, and imbalance ratio.
 In these settings, we explored three different minimum-maximum overlap intervals: \((0.001, 0.002)\), \((0.001, 0.25)\), and \((0.25, 0.30)\).
-As the aspect ratio (i.e. the ratio between the longest and the shortest axis in a cluster), we used the values of 1 and 3.
+As the aspect ratio (i.e. the ratio between the longest and the shortest axes in a cluster), we used the values of 1 and 3.
 As the radius ratio (i.e. the ratio between the radii of the largest and the smallest clusters), we used the values of 1, 3, and 10.
 Cluster distributions considered included normal, exponential, and $t$ distributions.
 Finally, the cluster imbalance ratios of 1, 3, and 5 were explored.
 To mitigate bias, we calibrated parameter combinations under the same conditions as in Scenario 1.
-As a result, we identified 6 different valid parameter configurations.
+As a result, we identified 6 different valid parameter configurations for this scenario.

-Overall, we generated 2,000 different datasets for each of the 17 retained configurations (11 from Scenario 1 and 6 from Scenario 2) to ensure an empirical trade-off between dataset diversity and training stability, resulting in a comprehensive data repository of 34,000 synthetic datasets (available at our GitHub).
-Figure \ref{fig:scatterplot} illustrates examples of datasets considered in Scenarios 1 and 2.
-To ensure a consistent input scale for DL training, we normalized all datasets using $z$-scores.
-Additionally, we applied symmetric padding to align input shapes across varying dataset sizes.
+Overall, we generated 2,000 datasets for each of the 17 retained configurations (11 from Scenario 1 and 6 from Scenario 2) to ensure an empirical trade-off between dataset diversity and training stability, resulting in a comprehensive data repository of 34,000 synthetic datasets (available at our GitHub repository\footnote{https://github.com/mrbakhtyari/ClustRecNet}).
+Fig. \ref{fig:scatterplot} presents examples of datasets from Scenarios 1 and 2.
+To ensure a consistent input scale for training, we normalized the features in all datasets using $z$-scores.
+Additionally, we applied symmetric padding to align the input shapes across datasets of varying sizes.